 Have you ever posted a photo of yourself on social media so that you could show your friends and family how good you look, or how well your life is going?
 If you have, you're not alone!
 It's actually something that has been happening for centuries!

-As we have seen in previous paintings, artists used costume and fashion to project their sitter’s wealth and status, just as some do now on our social media.
+As we have seen in previous paintings, artists used costume and fashion to illustrate their sitters' wealth and status, just as some do now on social media.
 They used these portraits as an advertisement for their own self-advancement and promotion.
 This became a well-established practice in the 16th century, particularly at the court of Queen Elizabeth I, which the future Prince Farnese visited shortly before this portrait was painted.

 Jules Adolphe Aimé Louis Breton (1827–1906), The Gleaners, 1854